 Selenium.
 No, it’s not Latina popstar.
 It’s the all essential “on” switch to proper thyroid function — converting T4 hormone into active T3.
 The essential mineral also protects the gland from inflammatory byproducts of thyroid hormone production.
 Many people who have a sluggish thyroid or thyroid diseases exhibit deficiencies in selenium, and studies show supplementation can help.
 Selenium supplementation of 80 micrograms per day — about what you’ll find in just one Brazil nut — helped to reduce anti-thyroid antibodies in patients with autoimmune thyroiditis (inflammation of the gland that can make it sluggish if left untreated), one study showed.
 As a weight-loss bonus, the nuts are rich in L-arginine, an amino acid research shows may help blast belly fat.

 Shuck one for your metabolism.
 Heck, make it a half dozen.
 After all, oysters are one of the best dietary sources zinc—a mineral that’s critical, and complementary, to a healthy thyroid.
 In fact, the body needs enough zinc to activate production of thyroid hormone.
 And, in turn, we need enough thyroid hormone to absorb zinc.
 Any way you look at it, deficiencies are likely to result in a sluggish metabolism, and supplementing with the mineral has shown to get weight loss back on track.
-One study found that obese people who consumed 30 mg of zinc per day—the equivalent of just six raw oysters — had improved body mass indices, lost weight and showed improvements in blood cholesterol levels.
+One study in Nutrition Research and Practice found that obese people who consumed 30 mg of zinc per day—the equivalent of just six raw oysters—had improved body mass indices, lost weight and showed improvements in blood cholesterol levels.
 Get shucking!

 Every spoonful of yogurt acts as a protective shield for your thyroid.
 That’s because yogurt is naturally rich in vitamin D, and not getting enough of the nutrient puts you at a higher risk of obesity and thyroid diseases, research suggests.
 Over 90 percent of people with Hashimoto’s, an autoimmune disease that’s the most common cause of hypothyroidism, are deficient in D, according to one study published in the International Journal of Health Sciences.
 Researchers say the sunshine vitamin’s immunity-boosting and anti-inflammatory properties protect the thyroid from damage.
 In addition to vitamin D, yogurt is also rich in probiotics that research suggests may help balance “good bacteria” in the gut that can be thrown off by thyroid disturbances.

 If you always opt for coffee over tea, you could be missing out on a major metabolism boost.
-In a recent 12-week study, participants who drank 4-5 cups of green tea daily, then did a 25-minute workout, lost an average of two more pounds and more belly fat than the non tea-drinking exercisers.
+In an 8-week study in the Journal of Health Science, participants who drank green tea, then did a 30-minute workout, lost more fat than the non tea-drinking exercisers.
 What’s its magic?
 The brew contains catechins, a type of antioxidant that triggers the release of fat from fat cells and helps speed the liver’s capacity for turning fat into energy.
-Tea is such an effective fat burner, we made it the centerpiece of our new book, The 7-Day Flat-Belly Tea Cleanse!
-Test panelists lost up to 4 inches from their waists!

 Our bodies need dietary fat—particularly healthy oils—in order to lose weight and function properly.
 The right kinds of fats and oils help quash hunger, maximize your metabolism, and speed nutrients through your body.
 Healthy monounsaturated fats like olive oil can actually help the body to burn calories.
 Extra virgin olive oil may also increase blood levels of serotonin, a hormone associated with satiety.
 Plus, olive oil is also loaded with polyphenols, antioxidants that help battle many diseases such as cancer, osteoporosis and brain deterioration.